-A really easy to grow shrub with a preference for sun for the best colour, but tolerant of many conditions Cornus will thrive in damp soil which make an ideal shrub for a difficult spot for planting streamside or alongside a pond in damp soil.
-Dogwoods are really tough.
-The image left shows a bunch of whips which are very small immature shrubs which are often sold quite cheaply as opposed to buying a mature pot grown shrub.
-If you want to plant a group of shrubs say 10 or so it is worth looking at whips, obviously they take longer to mature, but if you dont mind a couple of years or so this can be an economical way of mass planting.
+This type of Dogwoods are really tough.
+The image below left shows a bunch of Cornus whips, which are small immature shrubs sold more cheaply as opposed to a mature pot grown shrub.
+If you want to plant a group of shrubs, say 10 or more, from the cost perspective it is worth looking at whips.
+Obviously they take longer to mature, but if you don't mind waiting a couple of years or so this can be an economical way of mass planting.

-When these whips were purchased there was no immediate spot to plant the Dogwood, so they were temporarily housed in a tug with some soil and then, unfortunately, forgotten about.
-Here they are some months later and as you can see no worse for wear, and better than that the Dogwoods are growing, supporting new spring leaves and were then happily planted out into a damp boggy area of the garden where they continue to do well as shown in the large image above.
+When these whips were purchased there was no immediate spot for the plants, so they were temporarily housed in a tug with some soil and then, unfortunately, forgotten about.
+Here they are some months later and as you can see from the image, none worse for wear.
+In fact, the whips were doing quite well in the tug, growing, supporting new spring leaves and were then happily planted out into a damp boggy area of the garden where they continue to do well as shown in the large image above.